jeftegoes/AwsOverview/Solutions Architect/Serverless.md

   - Complexity of running multiple versions of multiple microservices simultaneously.
   - Proliferation of client-side code requirements to integrate with many separate services.
 - Some of the challenges are solved by Serverless patterns:
-  - API Gateway, Lambda scale automatically and you pay per usage.
+  - API Gateway, Lambda scale automatically and we pay per usage.
-  - You can easily clone API, reproduce environments.
+  - We can easily clone API, reproduce environments.
   - Generated client SDK through Swagger integration for the API Gateway.

 # 4. 4.Software updates offloading